 The enterprise is asked to provide information on the purpose of use and how it acquired the software or AI systems it uses.
-It is also asked whether the enterprise processes data on individuals using Artificial Intelligence and whether it has any measures in place to check the results generated by AI technologies for possible biases.

 In addition, in the case that the company does not use Artificial Intelligence systems, the reasons why it does not use them are requested.